ankitbko/blog/_posts/2025-08-18-prompt-engineering-kv-cache.md

 ![Cost Analysis]({{ site.baseurl }}/assets/images/posts/kv-cache/cost-cache.png)

-The financial implications blew our minds.
+The financial implications blew my mind.
 Stable prefixes cost an average of **$0.009556 per request** while perturbed prefixes burned through **$0.033306 per request** – that's a whopping **71.3% cost difference**.
-Over the course of our experiments, the total cost was $6.83 for stable prefixes versus $19.48 for perturbed prefixes.
+Over the course of my experiments, the total cost was $6.83 for stable prefixes versus $19.48 for perturbed prefixes.

 Scale this up to production volumes and the difference becomes staggering.
 If you're processing 10,000 requests per day, the difference between cache-optimized and cache-breaking prompts could mean $95,560 versus $333,060 in annual costs – a quarter of a million dollars in savings just from better prompt engineering!

 ### Statistical Validation: This Isn't a Fluke

 The statistical confidence was off the charts with a p-value < 0.000001 and t-statistic of -8.65.
 This wasn't random variation or experimental noise – this was a genuine breakthrough in understanding how prompt design affects performance.
-With 715 control requests and 585 experimental requests, we had solid statistical power to detect these differences with complete confidence.
+With 715 control requests and 585 experimental requests, I had solid statistical power to detect these differences with complete confidence.

 ## Your Action Plan: Cache-Friendly Context Engineering